joalon/joalon.se/_posts/2019-08-31-Getting-started-with-ansible-hardening.md

 ![Results](/images/ansible-hardening/ansible-playbook-result.png)

-Any green 'ok' is acceptably hardened.
 The yellow 'changed' are items you'll want to take a look at.

 ## Bonus: AWX
 I've also setup [AWX](https://github.com/ansible/awx), the upstream version of Ansible Tower which is a server with a web GUI for running ansible playbooks in an enterprise environment. the goal here is to get AWX to run ansible-hardening in check-mode against the same laptop and display the result in the browser.